prathyoom/Prisoner-s-Dilemma/README.md

 <br>
 N=5 M=10000 T=50

 It can be noticed here that initially the models were competing with each other, resulting in gradual reduction in score.
 Later, models experimented cooperating for a possible uptick.
-When ran even further (refer figure 3), one can notice that they convergence to a particular score better than all cheat.
+When ran even further (refer figure 3), one can notice that they converge to a particular score better than all cheat.